college-of-mary-immaculate/news-scraper/README.md

 #### If using the `softbot.exe` file
 * Step 1
 Download the repository as `.zip`.
-To download, click the green button that says `Code` then under it click 'Local` the click `Download ZIP`.
+To download, click the releases then find the lastest then click `softbot.exe`.
 * Step 2
-Locate the file then extract it.
-You can use the built in extractor of some operating system, you can also use `7-zip` or `WinRAR`,
-* Step 3
 Click the `softbot.exe`.
 It will run to the background of your operating system.
 If you want to stop it you can open the `Task Manager` the search the `softbot.exe`, right click then `End Task`.
 * Optional Step